kbstn/keep_it_clean/README.md

 # Bash Script to Delete Old Files

   Im not able to keep my Downloads folder clean.
 So i asked chatgtp to write this script for me which autodeletes everything after one week.
-  This bash script checks a given folder for files older than a specified time period and moves them to the trash.
+  This bash script checks a given folder for files older than a specified time period and moves them to the trash ( based on the time the file was last accessed: -atime).
 It can also notify the user if any files were deleted using a notification.
 ## Getting Started
 ### Prerequisites
 - `bash` shell